There is a multitude of types of lymphoma, but lymphomas are generally divided into two main types:

 - Hodgkin's lymphoma.

-The diagnosis is made by examination of a biopsy (tissue sample) of the tumor.
+The diagnosis is made by examination of a biopsy (tissue sample) of the tumour.

 Lymph nodes and lymphatic tissue is also present in